itsays-zqc/my-website/docs/test/v2_core/2Structure.md

-### 2.2.7 Linear trapezoid
+### 2.1.7 Linear trapezoid

-Add a linear trapezoid into the project using code `type="LinearTrapezoid"`.
+Integrate a linear trapezoid shape into the project using the code `type="LinearTrapezoid"`.

 **Example:**